data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 **Hugo:**
 Exactly.
 So I will not launch Binder now - I will not get you to now...
 I've - I'm doing this locally... (highlights notebook location in `localhost` onscreen) and we see that I'm in notebook zero, and if you want to actually have a look at this notebook before launching Binder, it's in the (highlights notebook location in GitHub onscreen) *Notebooks Data Umbrella...* subdirectory  (clicks notebook location in GitHub onscreen) and it's (highlights notebook location in GitHub onscreen) notebook zero and we're going to hopefully make it through the overview then (highlights notebook location in GitHub onscreen) chatting about Dask - Dask *delayed* and - and (highlights notebook location onscreen) *dataframe* and (highlights notebook location onscreen) *machine learning*.

 Great so we have...
-Hashim has said you could open in vs code as well; you could - I mean, that would require all your local installs and that type of stuff as well but we're to introduce me and James; we work at Coiled where we build products for distributed computing infrastructure.
+Hashim has said you could open in VS Code as well; you could - I mean, that would require all your local installs and that type of stuff as well but we're to introduce me and James; we work at Coiled where we build products for distributed computing infrastructure.
 As we'll see one of the big problems with like bursting to the cloud is all the like Kubernetes, AWS, Docker stuff, so we build a one-click host of deployments for Dask but for data science and machine learning in general.
 James maintains Dask along with Matt - Matt Rocklin who created Dask with a team - people who were working with Continuum, Anaconda at the time and James is a software engineer at Coiled and I run Data science evangelism, Marketing, work on a bunch of product stuff as well, wear a bunch of different hats occasionally; there are many ways to think about distributed compute and how to do it in Python.
 We're going to present um hey James, you're muted

 **James:**

-I'm taking it I went away based on what I see in the chat
+I'm taking it I went away based on what I see in the chat...

 **Hugo:**

-You did, you did but now we're back; I've introduced you, I've introduced me, I've mentioned that there are many ways to do distributed compute in the Python ecosystem and we'll be chatting about one called Dask and maybe I'll pass to you in a second but I'll say one thing that I really like about - my background isn't in distributed compute my background's in pythonic data science.
+You did, you did but now we're back; I've introduced you, I've introduced me, I've mentioned that there are many ways to do distributed compute in the Python ecosystem and we'll be chatting about one called Dask and maybe I'll pass to you in a second but I'll say one thing that I really like about - my background isn't in distributed compute my background's in
+Pythonic data science.
 When thinking about bursting to larger data sets and larger models, there are a variety of options.
 The thing that took me, attracted me to Dask - originally.
-I saw Cameron's note  "The ghosts in the machine aren't playing nice tonight I think that ain't that the truth" - is that Dask plays so nicely with the entire Py data ecosystem so as we'll see if you want to write Dask code for dataframes - Dask dataframes - it really mimics your Pandas code; same with Numpy, same with Scikit-learn - okay - and the other thing is Dask essentially runs the Python code under the hood so your mental model of what's happening is - actually corresponds to the code being executed.
+I saw Cameron's note  "The ghosts in the machine aren't playing nice tonight I think that ain't that the truth" - is that Dask plays so nicely with the entire Py data ecosystem so as we'll see if you want to write Dask code for dataframes - Dask dataframes - it really mimics your Pandas code; same with Numpy, same with Scikit-learn - okay?
+And the other thing is Dask essentially runs the Python code under the hood so your mental model of what's happening is - actually corresponds to the code being executed.
 Okay.. now I'd like to pass over to James but it looks like he's disappeared again -

+**James:**

+I'm still here if you can hear me, I've just turned my camera off.

+**Hugo:**

+Oh yeah!
+Okay great.

+**James:**

+I'm gonna turn my camera... hopefully that will help, yeah -

+**Hugo:**

-i'm still here if you can hear me i've just turned my camera off oh yeah okay great i'm gonna turn my camera hopefully that will help yeah and i might do do the same for bandwidth bandwidth issues so if if you want to jump in and and talk about dark at a high level um i'm sharing my screen and we can scroll through yeah that sounds great so um that's sort of uh a nutshell you can think of it as
+And I might do, do the same for bandwidth, bandwidth issues so if you want to jump in and talk about Dask at a high level, I'm sharing my screen and we can scroll through (scrolls through notebook located at `localhost`).

+### An overview of Dask (<a href='https://youtu.be/MHAjCcBfT_A?t=590'>09:50</a>)

+**James:**

+yeah that sounds great so um that's sort of uh a nutshell you can think of it as